Izhakfc/Kickstarter-Analysis/README.md

 To obtain further insights of the Kickstarter dataset an analysis of the duration of the campaigns needed to be performed, so the factors to analyse where:
 *	Outcomes Based on Launch Date
 *	Outcomes Based on Goals
-Afterwards, the columns of “deadline” and “launch_at” containing timestamps were converted into normal date format and a pivot table containing months as row labels, the count of outcomes as columns as shown in the image below.
+Afterwards, the columns of **deadline** and **launch_at** containing timestamps were converted into normal date format and a pivot table containing months as row labels, the count of outcomes as columns as shown in the image below.

 ![Outcomes by launch date](./Resources/Theater_Outcomes_vs_Launch.png)